 Pitfalls

-function call.
+in the source_r function call.
 Under this setting, R functions are not

 loaded into the environment.